shatran/card-react/README.md

   - Navigate to http://localhost:8000/
   - Run grunt build after you make the changes

-your more than welcome to contribute.
+You are more than welcome to contribute.
 Enjoy!